 Revenge is sweeter than life itself.
 So think fools.

-"An eye for an eye" (or, at least, how many people misunderstand the bible verse) has long been the standing policy for most humans.
+"An eye for an eye" (or, at least, how many people misunderstand the bible verse) has long been the standing policy for many humans.
 Perhaps it's related to reciprocal altruism

 — just as people are prone to repay kindness with kindness, they are also prone to Pay Evil unto Evil